Open source: HotPatcher development progress

 LogOutputDevice: Error: oldValue(1) newValue(0) If this check fails make sure that there is a FTaskTagScope(ETaskTag::EParallelRenderingThread) as deep as possible on the current callstack, you can see the current value in ActiveNamedThreads(102), GRenderingThread(6110a4c0), GIsRenderingThreadSuspended(0)

-1. The issue in CookOnTheFlyServer where FShaderLibraryCooker::EndCookingLibrary is not controlled by the engine’s bShareMaterialShaderCode.
+1. The issue where FShaderLibraryCooker::EndCookingLibrary in CookOnTheFlyServer is not controlled by the engine’s bShareMaterialShaderCode.

-Fix solutions:
+Fixing solutions:

 Update Log